 - Blog commenting.
 Works very well in certain niches and websites where the webmaster is still building the site’s traffic.
 Relevant comments and non-self-promotion are the best ways to get some attention to your content.

 - Forum posts.
 Still works in many technical niches.
 Some forums get thousands of views per thread, and dropping your link which answers a thread’s question will nab you a lifetime of free traffic.
+(I compiled a list of singapore forums if you are interested)

 - Repurposing content.
 Something I recently started using.
 I would turn content into PDFs, Slides, or Infographics, and share them to the relevant sites.
 Slideshare is one place where you can easily get traffic if you have a good enough slideshow.